mastodon/goldfinger/README.md

 [gem]: https://rubygems.org/gems/goldfinger

 A Webfinger client for Ruby.
 Supports `application/xrd+xml` and `application/jrd+json` responses.
-Raises `Goldfinger::Error::NotFound` on failure to fetch the Webfinger or XRD data.
+Raises `Goldfinger::NotFoundError` on failure to fetch the Webfinger or XRD data, or `Goldfinger::SSLError` if something is wrong with the HTTPS connection it uses.

 ## Installation